AIBE Application Date:29 Sep' 25 - 28 Oct' 25

-The AIBE exam contains multiple-choice questions from different areas of law.
-There is no negative marking in AIBE exam.
+The AIBE exam pattern contains multiple-choice questions from different areas of law.
+There is no negative marking in the AIBE exam.
 Candidates must score atleast 45 marks out of 100 to qualify in the exam and 40 marks for SC/ST candidates.
 The All India Bar Examination is no longer an open-book exam.
 Candidates cannot carry books and other textual material inside the exam hall.
 However, Bare acts (without notes) are allowed inside the exam hall.
 The AIBE exam is considered an easy exam.
-It is a basic level test to examine the suitability of the law graduate for the profession.
+It is a basic-level test to examine the suitability of the law graduate for the profession.
 There is no limit to the number of AIBE attempts.

 Exam name | All India Bar Examination (AIBE) |